 Martha Skou has exhibited her work at the Museum of Arts and Design, New York; Telfair Museums, Savannah; and Pioneer Works, New York, among others.

 Past Resident2018: Kunsten en Erfgoed2017: Kunsten en Erfgoed

-In his practice, Marius Mircea Ritiu aims to reflect on the importance and/or triviality of heritage, borders and nationalism.
+Marius Ritiu aims to reflect on the importance and/or triviality of heritage, borders and nationalism.
 He encourages viewers to think about notions of global responsibility, consciousness, and citizenship.
-Ideas around the universe, the “Oveview Effect”, time travels, and relativity, are recurring themes in his work.
+Ideas around the universe, the “Oveview Effect”, time travels, and relativity, are recurring themes in his work

-Marius Mircea Ritiu graduated with a BA and MA in Classical Sculpture from the Art and Design University of Cluj-Napoca, Romania and obtained an MA from the Royal Academy of Fine Arts Antwerp, Belgium.
-He left Romania in 2010 together with his colleague and friend, Cristian Bors.
-Bors & Ritiu worked as an artist duo from 2010 until 2017.
-During these seven years, they explored ideas of traveling, movement, and migration, transforming their experience as Eastern European immigrants in a Western European country into a source of inspiration.
-Ritiu is currently represented by Slag Gallery, New York.
+Marius Ritiu graduated with a BA and MA in Classical Sculpture from the Art and Design University of Cluj-Napoca, Romania and obtained an MA from the Royal Academy of Fine Arts Antwerp, Belgium.
+He has exhibited work at The Rema Hort Mann Foundation, New York; Middelheim Museum, Antwerp; and Verbeke Foundation, Antwerp, among others.
+Ritiu is represented by Slag Gallery, NYC.

 Residents from Romania